 Simulation of parties by the adversary

-The main thing to observe is that the lower bound requires the adversary to simulate $4$ parties (in general, $n+f$ parties).
-So this lower bound does not hold if the adversary cannot simulate.
-Here are a couple of interesting cases:
+The proof needs the adversary to simulate $4$ parties (in general, $n+f$).
+It fails if the adversary cannot simulate $n$ extra parties.
+Here are a couple of interesting cases where the adversary cannot simulate:

-• In particular, Nakamoto Consensus is an example of a Byzantine Agreement protocol that only requires a fresh random genesis as a setup and can withstand $(n/2)(1+\epsilon)>f>n/3$ corruptions (see GKL) or this blog post.
+In particular, Nakamoto Consensus is an example of a Byzantine Agreement protocol that only requires an unpredictable random genesis as a setup and can withstand $(n/2)(1+\epsilon)>f>n/3$ corruptions (see GKL) or this blog post.

 Finally, we note that this lower bound holds even for Broadcast, not just for Agreement.